 Listening to your drains can help you know whether drain repair is needed.
 Your sink or shower drain, or toilet, should not be gurgling.
 This is an indication that air is trapped in the drain, and the cause of the issue should be determined by a professional plumbing technician.
 The source may be a faulty plumbing vent or sink trap.

-6. Low Water Pressure
+Low Water Pressure Problems

 If the pressure regulator is failing, water pressure can go down abruptly.
 It can also rise to dangerously high levels, increasing the risk of more serious plumbing damage.

 Bugs and rodents can be a problem especially if sewage is backing up into your drains.
 Various species of insects feed off the nutrients in sewage.
 In turn, rodents feed off them, so your home becomes part of the food chain.
 If left unfixed, a drain problem can lead to major infestations that can affect your entire home.